WillAbides/release-train/doc/action.md

 The tag to use if no previous version can be found.
 Set to "" to cause an error instead.

+### pre-tag-hook

+Command to run before tagging the release.
+You may abort the release by exiting with a non-zero exit code.

+Exit code 0 will continue the release.
+Exit code 10 will skip the release without error.
+Any other exit code will abort the release with an error.

+You may provide custom release notes by writing to the file at $RELEASE_NOTES_FILE:

+    echo "my release notes" > "$RELEASE_NOTES_FILE"

+Update the git ref to be released by writing it to the file at $RELEASE_TARGET:

+    # ... update some files ...
+    git commit -am "prepare release $RELEASE_TAG"
+    echo "$(git rev-parse HEAD)" > "$RELEASE_TARGET"

+If you create a tag named $RELEASE_TAG, it will be used as the release target instead of either HEAD or the value written to $RELEASE_TARGET.

+When either the original ref or the ref written to $RELEASE_TARGET is a branch, the branch will be pushed to origin.
+In the unlikely situation where you need to add a commit but don't want it pushed, then write a sha to $RELEASE_TARGET instead of a branch name.

+Any files written to $ASSETS_DIR will be uploaded as release assets.

+The environment variables RELEASE_VERSION, RELEASE_TAG, PREVIOUS_VERSION, FIRST_RELEASE, GITHUB_TOKEN,
+RELEASE_NOTES_FILE, RELEASE_TARGET and ASSETS_DIR will be set.

 ### pre-release-hook

 __Deprecated__ - deprecated